Common marketing roles in a SaaS company

-Marketing teams within many B2B software companies often have overlapping responsibilities, and they all work closely with each other.
+Digital marketing team roles and responsibilities in many B2B software companies overlap, and they all work closely with each other.
 It’s impractical to make a list of B2B SaaS marketing team roles that would apply to every SaaS company.
 However, you can categorize them all into the four following:

 - Marketing leadership